If you knew that your website had only seven seconds to impress your prospects, what would you change about it?

-While broken links may not seem like much on the surface, these common website issues can seriously affect:
+While broken links may not seem like much on the surface, this common website issue can seriously affect:

-- Your SEO: 411 or 404 pages restrict the flow of link equity throughout your website.
-Once Google’s crawlers track them, it may negatively impact your rankings because the search engine doesn’t want to send users to sites that may provide them with poor user experience:
+- SEO: 411 or 404 pages restrict the flow of link equity throughout your website.
+Once Google’s crawlers track them, it may negatively impact your rankings because the search engine doesn’t want to send users to sites that may provide them with poor user experience.

 - Reputation: Running into a broken link is a frustrating experience.
 These links prevent users from completing some desired tasks and accessing the information they need.
 This pushes visitors away and damages your business reputation.